 Primary Partner Institution in Paris

 Participants are welcome to make their own arrangements or reserve a room at the Cité internationale universitaire de Paris (approximately $900).
-In the past, most participants have succeeded in finding reasonably priced apartments via Airbnb.
+In the past, most participants have succeeded in finding reasonably priced apartments via Airbnb or other similar platforms.

 First 3 weeks of July (precise dates vary year to year)